-Here you'll find our current five overall-favorite car stereos, but check in regularly for updates a
+Here you'll find our current five overall-favorite car stereos, but check in regularly for updates as new products are released.

 The Gogroove FlexSmart X2 is a good option, but not the best, if you're looking for a no-install way to pipe calls and music through your car stereo.